Fred (footballer, born 1993): 2022–2023

+Fenerbahçe

+2023–2024

+On 13 August 2023, Turkish Süper Lig side Fenerbahçe announced the signing of Fred on a four-year contract for a fee of €9.74 million.
+On 21 August 2023, he made his debut with the team in an away game against Samsunspor in the Süper Lig.
+Fenerbahçe won 2–0 and he was selected as man of the match in a supporters' vote.

+On 17 March 2024, he scored his first goals with the team and made double against Trabzonspor on an away game, Fenerbahçe won 2–3.

+2024–2025

+On 25 August 2024, he scored his first goal in the season against Çaykur Rizespor on an away match after receiving an injury on Champions League third qualifier round match with FC Lugano, scoring 3 goals thus achieving his first hattrick in his career.

+On 3 November 2024, he scored an opening goal against Trabzonspor at another away game, Fenerbahçe won 2–3 again.

+2025–2026

+Starting 2025–26 season, he became vice-captain of the team after the captain Mert Hakan Yandaş.

+On 9 November 2025, he maded two assists against Kayserispor in a 4-2 Süper Lig home win.

 International career

 Fred played three times for the Brazil under-20 team at the 2013 South American Youth Football Championship.
 He played two games for the under-23 team in November 2015, both of which were against the United States.

 He made his debut for the Brazil national team on 12 November 2014, as a substitute in a 4–0 victory over Turkey in Istanbul.
 Due to an injury to Luiz Gustavo, Fred was called up to Brazil's squad for the 2015 Copa América in Chile, starting in their first two Group C matches as they reached the quarter-finals.

 He was initially selected in the Brazil under-23 squad for the 2016 Olympic Games.
 However, he was not released to play in the tournament by Shakhtar Donetsk and was replaced in the squad by Walace.

 In May 2018, he was named in Tite's final 23-man squad for the 2018 FIFA World Cup in Russia, but failed to make an appearance at the tournament.

 In June 2021, he was included in Brazil's squad for the 2021 Copa América on home soil.
 On 7 November 2022, Fred was named in the squad for the 2022 FIFA World Cup.